 Nearly half of buyers use a mobile device to help them make a purchase in some way.
 Interestingly, 92% of users searching for a specific product will complete the purchase.
 Additionally, 70% of buyers between 18 and 39 years old use their cell phone to search for information before buying something.
-As mentioned earlier, the younger generations are the most inclined to use mobile, according to mobile search statistics from 2018.
+As mentioned earlier, the younger generations are the most inclined to use mobile, according to mobile search statistics.

 29. 63,000 searches are made on Google every second.

 Today’s buyers want to have control in the purchase process, so showing up in well-ordered and classified search engines will make your potential customers happy to access your site.
 With Google receiving more than 63,000 searches per second every day, they’re worth your attention.
 This translates to over 2 trillion searches every single year, according to mobile statistics.

 30. Google dominates the search engine market on mobile with control in 10 countries.

 Google has more searches on mobile than desktop in 10 countries, including the US and Japan.
 So having a responsive design is vital.
 If your website isn’t optimized for mobile, you risk losing a good portion of your potential customers, according to Smart Insights’ statistics on mobile vs desktop usage in 2018.

 31. Google continues to be the main search engine from a mobile device with 96% of users, followed by Yahoo with 2% and Bing, 1%.

 Also, during the past year, Google accounted for 79% of all global desktop search traffic, followed by Bing (with around 7.25%, Baidu with 6.55%, and Yahoo with 5.06%).
 This further cements that we must inevitably submit to the rules set by the Google giant, keep up with the changes established by its algorithm, and understand its strengths and weaknesses.